Mice get everywhere! It is a constant battle to get rid of them.

 One of the most common reasons why mice like your garage are because there are tons of items in there that a mouse could use to build a nest.

-Tidy the garage up by removing as many of the nesting items as possible.
-Items such as boxes, paper, clothing should be removed or stored correctly.
+Tidy the garage up by removing as many nesting items as possible.
+Things such as boxes, paper, and clothing should be removed or stored correctly.

 A clean and tidy garage will reduce the number of places for mice to hide.
 If a mouse still feels exposed, they will not see your garage as a place for protection.